VoxeLibre/VoxeLibre/mods/MAPGEN/mcl_villages/README.txt

 --------------
 This mod is based on "ruins" by BlockMen

-Completely new schematics for MineClone2:
+Completely new schematics for VoxeLibre:
 MysticTempest - CC-BY-SA 4.0